influxdata/telegraf/plugins/inputs/fibaro/README.md

 of hooked devices.
 Those values could be true (1) or false (0) for switches, percentage for dimmers, temperature, etc.

+## Global configuration options <!-- @/docs/includes/plugin_config.md -->

+In addition to the plugin-specific configuration settings, plugins support additional global and plugin configuration settings.
+These settings are used to modify metrics, tags, and field or create aliases and configure ordering, etc.
+See the [CONFIGURATION.md][CONFIGURATION.md] for more details.

+[CONFIGURATION.md]: ../../../docs/CONFIGURATION.md

 ## Configuration

 ```toml @sample.conf